jasminsuljic/monri-ios/README.md

 ## Installation/Configuration

 ### Install and configure the SDK
-You can choose to install the Monri iOS SDK via CocoaPods.
+You can choose to install the Monri iOS SDK via CocoaPods or via Swift Package Manager.

-CocoaPods:
+####CocoaPods

 1. If you haven't already, install the latest version of [CocoaPods](https://guides.cocoapods.org/using/getting-started.html)
 2. Add this line to your Podfile:
 ```ruby